Resources & Referrals

 or email us at email@example.com

-The BCBH Resource Guide is a 200+ page document that contains detailed information, broken down by city/community, for over 300 grief and loss related organizations in British Columbia.
+The BCBH Resource Directory is the document that guides all Helpline volunteers in providing updated and accurate information for the bereaved.
+It contains detailed information, broken down by city/community, for over 300 grief and loss related organizations in British Columbia.
 BCBH is committed to updating this guide annually to ensure that all information is up-to-date and accurate for the bereaved or professionals.
 Information available on each organization includes the type of grief support (individual, group, phone support, etc.), for whom (families, children, men, women, traumatic loss etc.), location information and fee information (full fees, sliding scale, pay as you can or no fees).